AbsolutelyCraiCrai/lsl-scripts-lib/progress_status_text/README.md

         llSleep( 0.3 );
     }

-**Note:** We recommend not updating the progress bar's value any faster than 0.3 second intervals due to possible race conditions with Second Life link messages.
+**Note:** I recommend not updating the progress bar's value any faster than 0.3 second intervals due to possible race conditions with Second Life link messages.